TomKonig/blog/content/test-post/index.md

 recommended = true
 +++

 This is just a very quickly devised test post.
+Hi.